-WHAT OPPORTUNITIES IN THE NATIONAL RECOVERY AND RESILIENCE PLANS ARE AVAILABLE TO CITIES?
+WHAT OPPORTUNITY FOR CITIES IN THE NATIONAL RECOVERY AND RESILIENCE PLANS?
 Cities are at the forefront of the COVID-19 and climate change response.
 Stimulus spending will only be successful if the needs of cities are met.
-But the level to which cities will be able to ben-efit from the Facility or be involved in the process is still unclear as Member States are some-times underestimating the potential of cities in the green recovery.

-Many guidelines of the national RPPs include measures that are at the core of cities' competencies such as municipal buildings or urban mobility.
+But the level to which cities will be able to benefit from the Facility or be involved in the process is still unclear as Member States are sometimes underestimating the potential of cities in the green recovery.
+Many guidelines of the national RPPs include measures that are at the core of cities competences such as municipal buildings renovation or urban mobility.
 Nevertheless, the cities involvement depends on the willingness of the states and the level of details provided in the plan.
 For instance, the Italian plan recognises that: "local and regional authorities will be fundamental actors in the definition and implementation of (the green mobility) guideline".
-However, the Greek plan presents a local Sustainable Urban Mobility Plan (installation of Electric Vehicles (EVs), charging equipment and investments for infrastructure in cities), but does not clearly states how Greek cit-ies will be involved in the implementation process or how and which cities will benefit from it.
-This top-down approach raises a lot of unsolved questions for cities in the national RRPs.
+Unlike the Greek plan that presents a local Sustainable Urban Mobility Plan (installation of Electric Vehicle (EV), charging equipment and investments for infrastructure in cities) but does not clearly states how Greek cities will be involved in the implementation process or how and which cities will benefit from it.
+This top down approach raises a lot of unsolved questions for cities in the national RRPs.
 However, cities should pay attention to coming calls for projects and expressions of interest on urban mobility; public and housing building energy renovation; digitalisation of public administration and services, as this is likely to be the most common way to channel investments from the RRF to cities.
 We advise you to prepare comprehensive, specific projects on themes relevant to your city, ideally covering several challenges, for example, both climate and social challenges.

-At Energy Cities aime to provide examples of what cities could ask for.
-The Recovery Funding goes hand-in-hand with the budget for expertise and technical assistance.
-The TSI (Technical Support Instrument) works like a ticket, a common budget to be allocated in grants to Member States for the reform of their administrations.
-In each Member State a coordinator is compiling all requests and making a pre-selection of them before submitting them to the European Commission.
+At Energy Cities we are aiming at producing examples of what cities could ask.
+The Recovery Funds are going hand in hand with budget for expertise and technical assistance.
+The TSI (Technical Support Instrument) works like a ticket, a common budget to be allocated in grants to Member States for the reform of their administration.
+In each Member State a coordinator is compiling all demands and doing a selection before to submit it to the European Commission.

-MAKE CITIES' VOICES HEARD
+MAKE CITIES VOICES HEARD

-For for RRPs that do not provide for calls for proposals or contributions, cities still have time to make their voices heard in the implementation of the plans.
-We encourage cities to talk to national contact points and come up with concrete projects to support their point and the urgency to act.
+For for RRPs that do not provide for calls for proposals or contributions, it is still time for cities to try to make their voices heard in the realisation and implementation of the plans.
+We encourage cities to talk to the national contact points and come with concrete projects to support their point and the urgency to act.
 It may be useful to contact the person in charge of: the RRP at the Ministry of Finance; your specific project area; the cohesion policy funding as the ERDF and the EFS+ have been underspent in many EU countries previously and represent a tremendous opportunity under the new EU budget

+ENERGYCITIES

+April 2021

+www.energy-cities.eu

+f @energycities.eu

 Energy Cities' mission is to empower cities and citizens to shape and transition to futureproof cities.
 We showcase concrete alternatives deployed by cities, we advocate to change politic and economic governance at all levels and we foster a wide cultural change leading to a futureproofed society.
-Energy Cities community is made up of local leaders of thousands of cities in 30 European countries.
+Energy Cities community is composed by local leaders of thousands of cities in 30 European countries.

 BESANCON

-2B chemin de Palente 25000 Besancon, France
+2 chemin de Palente 25000 Besancon, France

 BRUSSELS

 Mundo Madou Avenue des Arts 7-8 1210 Brussels, Belgium